 Factory Orders in Germany averaged 0.38 percent from 1952 until 2021, reaching an all time high of 28.30 percent in June of 2020 and a record low of -27.70 percent in April of 2020.
 This page provides the latest reported value for - Germany Factory Orders - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Factory Orders - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Factory Orders in Germany is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Factory Orders in Germany to stand at -2.00 in 12 months time.
-In the long-term, the Germany Factory Orders is projected to trend around 0.60 percent in 2020, according to our econometric models.
+Factory Orders in Germany is expected to be -0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Factory Orders is projected to trend around 0.40 percent in 2022 and 0.50 percent in 2023, according to our econometric models.